atlas-lion91/Blitz_2/README.md

    ```bash
    sudo nice -n -20 stress-ng --cpu 2
    ```
+   - This script runs the stress-ng program with a high-priority setting, simulating a CPU-intensive workload using two CPU cores, and it runs this process in the background.
+This can be used for testing how well a system handles high CPU load or for benchmarking purposes.

 ## Performance Outcomes

 Despite our preparations, the QA test was not entirely successful.
-We found that 500 out of the 14,000 requests failed.
+We found that 300 of the 14,000 requests failed.
 Additionally, our CPU utilization skyrocketed to 100%.

 ![QA Test Outcome](images/QA_Test_Notification.png)